amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 | Bug reporting |
 | Test results analysis & reporting |

-Below is a sample-sized Test Case example I created for the app's login function:
+Below is a sample-sized Test Case example for the ZippyBank's login function:

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/91b1417d-aee3-4a4f-a47e-0534bcbee6a3)

 ### Phase 05: Deployment
-The finished software is released to its intended audience.
-Here, the focus is on getting the software up and running smoothly in its final environment.
-But QA's job isn't over yet!
-They play a crucial role in ensuring a successful deployment.
+The focus is on getting the software up and running smoothly in its final environment and the QA helps ensure a successful deployment.

 | EXAMPLE OF TESTING & QA ROLES IN DEPLOYMENT |
 |-----------------------------------------|